Fighting oppressive taxes in Cook County

 It’s little things like that detail that upset me.
 I like Dan.
 He’s a nice guy.
 Orland has grown enormously over the years.
 But I hate to see promises change, or promises made that should never have been made in the first place.

 Preckwinkle campaigned against her predecessor, Todd Stroger, vowing not to raise the sales tax.
 Stroger lost because he proposed raising the County Sales Tax 1-Cent.
 Preckwinkle opposed it.
-Not long after Preckwinkle was elected, she turned around and hiked the sales tax.
+Not long after Preckwinkle was elected, she turned around and hiked the sales tax anyway.

 Stroger’s real problem wasn’t his sales tax hike plan.
 It was his failure to manage county government efficiently.
-Yet despite that, at least he was honest.
+Yet despite that, at least he was honest and a decent person.

 (Ray Hanania is an award wining columnist and author who covered Chicago City Hall from 1976 until 1992.
 Email him at email@example.com.)